State Bank of Puntland

-The State Bank of Puntland (SBP) (Bankiga Dhexe ee Dawladda Puntland) is the central bank of the Government of Puntland, an autonomous state of Somalia, and was established in 1998.
-The bank operates nine branches across the regions and is owned and regulated by the Puntland Ministry of Finance.
+The State Bank of Puntland (SBP) (Bankiga Dhexe ee Dawladda Puntland) is the autonomous central banking institution for the Government of Puntland, managing public finances and monetary policy functions for the region and working to strengthen the local financial system.
+The bank was established in 1998 and operates nine branches across the regions which has owned and regulated by the autonomous state of Puntland.

-Its headquarters located in the capital city of Garowe and commercial city Bosaso.
-As of 2025 the Governor of the bank is Abdirisak Warsame Serar.
+Its headquarter located in the capital city of Garoowe As of 2026 the Governor of the bank is Abdirisak Warsame Serar.